polyfy/polylith/readme.md

 poly check ws-dir:../example
 ```

-If we are in a workspace subdirectory, we can use `::` to execute commands from the first parent
+Another way of giving the `ws-dir` is to pass in `::` which will set it to the first parent directory that contains
-directory that contains a `deps.edn` workspace file, e.g.:
+a `deps.edn` workspace file, e.g.:
 ```
 cd projects/realworld-backend
 poly info ::